Trump Administration Proposes to Roll Back

 This proposal dangerously takes us in the wrong direction.
 We need to be waging war on climate pollution, not rolling back achievable GHG and fuel economy standards for cars, SUVs and light trucks, which account for a large portion of US climate pollution.

 Rather than keeping the existing GHG standards that tighten gradually each year, the Trump Administration's preferred option in the proposal would freeze standards at model year 2020 levels through model year 2026.
-Freezing standards would increase GHG emissions by nearly 900 million metric tons over the lifetimes of the vehicles sold in those years.9 We can't afford to allow GHG emissions to increase when they can be avoided by building vehicles using already available technology.
+A preliminary Environmental Defense Fund analysis indicates that through 2040, the rollback would cumulatively increase climate pollution by 2.2 billion tons -- approximately the annual emissions of India.9 We can't afford to allow GHG emissions to increase when they can be avoided by building vehicles using already available technology.

 Documents in the rulemaking docket show that EPA experts strongly objected to key aspects of the analysis justifying the proposed weakening -- especially the modeling assumptions that DOT used to claim increased traffic accident fatalities from cleaner cars.
 “EPA’s technical issues have not been addressed, and the analysis performed … does not represent what EPA considers to be the best, or the most up-to-date, information available,” an EPA expert wrote in a critique less than two months before the proposal was released.
 In the end, EPA's experts considered DOT's analysis so indefensible that they asked EPA's logo and name be taken off the document.
 Their request was not granted.10

-If increased traffic fatalities were a real concern, DOT has the authority to require automakers to build less polluting, more fuel efficient cars in a way that also keeps them safe.
+In any event, if NHTSA believes that there are valid concerns that automakers might respond to future fuel economy standards in a way that increases traffic fatalities, those concerns can be addressed without rolling back the standards.
+NHTSA has the statutory authority to require automakers to build less polluting, more fuel efficient cars in a way that also keeps them safe.
 There is no necessary trade-off between cleaner cars and safer cars.

 The Trump Administration's own analysis indicates that its rollback of GHG/fuel efficiency standards would increase daily oil consumption by 2-3% -- an increase of a half million barrels per day.11 In other words, drivers would be buying more gas AND facing more climate pollution and impacts.
 Only oil companies would come out ahead.